the-technat/technat.dev/README.md

 ### Operating systems

 We only use Linux for our task.
 Currently the focus is on Ubuntu 22.04, but that could change in the future.
-We also support ARM nodes, just that they have to be tained with the following tag:
+We also support ARM nodes, just that they have to be tained with the following:

-- `arch.axiom.technat.ch=amd64`
+- `kubernetes.io/arch=arm64:NoSchedule`

 Since we don't manage Infrastructure declaritively, there's a document that shows how my servers are usually configured before they are joined the cluster.